 The Buddha also points out that metta, loving-kindness, has the benefit of making us sleep better.
-So if we are having problems falling asleep at night, this practice brings to the mind a soft concentration and the heart into a gentle delight.
-To do this we need to keep it very simple.
-A phrase or two towards ourselves and to one or to others whom we have an easy, loving relationship with, though not romantic or erotic - that can take us somewhere else.
+So if we are having problems falling asleep at night, this practice brings the mind to a soft concentration and the heart into a gentle delight.
+To do this we need to keep it very simple - a phrase or two towards ourselves and to one or two others whom we have an easy, loving relationship with, though not romantic or erotic - that can take us somewhere else.
 This will, in turn, create the relaxation needed to 'fall' asleep.